dvasilatii/java-hashset/README.md

-# HashSet equals & hashCode Example
+# HashSet equals & hashCode

 ## Task
 Add several identical `User` objects to a `HashSet` and make sure only **one** remains in the set.